mgracen/newpad/README.md

 # New Pad for Mom & Dad

-Find the right place for mom and dad.
-WITHOUT filling out a SINGLE lead form.
+Medicare-certified skilled nursing and rehab search, powered by government data, no lead forms.

-Search independent living, assisted living, memory care facilities and more - powered by real Medicare Care Compare data.
 No accounts.
 No sales calls.
 No spam.

 Built by [Mike Gracen](https://github.com/mgracen).